russellmatt66/kineticplasma-HPC/cpp-eigen/README.md

 # Run Instructions:
 The C++ library 'Eigen' is required to run this code.
-It was developed on v3.4.0 so this is preferred, but other versions should work.
+It was developed on v3.4.0 so this is preferred, but hopefully other versions work.
 The library must be provided to the compiler at compile-time by running the command below,

 g++ -o main main.cpp -I path/to/eigen